Have you ever worried that your long-distance relationship won’t work out? And have people ever made you feel like it wasn’t possible?

 Number one rule: No fighting after 9pm.

-- What are some ways that we could meet up?
+- What are some ways we could meet up?

 - Where could we meet up?

-- What are some things that we could do together?
+- What are some things we could do together?

 Get help from people around you who believe in you and your long distance relationship.
 It’s like setting up a safety network.